ropensci/qualR/README.md

 #### AQS latitudes and longitudes

-Maybe you need to make a map of the AQS you use in your study.
+Maybe you need to make a map of the AQS you used in your study.
 To check AQS latitude and longitude in degrees you can do:

 ```R